 iex> shopping_list = ["fish", "ham", "eggs", "bread"] ["fish", "ham", "eggs", "bread"]

 Just like we need to start and end a string with double quotes, we need to start and end a list with square brackets (

 The computer will now remember our entire shopping list in one variable (

 shopping_list), rather than remembering it across multiple variables.
 Now we have a one-stop-shop that we can go to for our shopping list.

-Roberto, impressed with Elixir's ability to keep a list of anything his heart desires, has started taking the names down of the people who are in the crowd.
-His computer materialised from nowhere, or perhaps from somewhere in the throng nearby.
+Izzy, impressed with Elixir's ability to keep a list of anything her heart desires, has started taking the names down of the people who are in the crowd.
+Her computer materialised from nowhere, or perhaps from somewhere in the throng nearby.
 It was too quick to really notice.
-He starts taking down names, fingers flying across the keyboard:
+She starts taking down names, fingers flying across the keyboard:

-And so Roberto continues.
-He disappears into the crowd directly to our right, and somehow re-appears within mere seconds on our left.
+And so Izzy continues.
+She disappears into the crowd directly to our right, and somehow re-appears within mere seconds on our left.
 This is despite the density of the crowd.
 Amazing stuff.
-He then asks: "Hey Mr. Author Guy, I want to also track people's ages so that I can do some statistics on who exactly is assembled here.
+She then asks: "Hey Mr. Author Guy, I want to also track people's ages so that I can do some statistics on who exactly is assembled here.
 Oh, and I want to track their gender too.
 But a list doesn't seem very suitable for this.
 How can I do this?"